 Click here for staff profiles.

 Applicants must complete ALL requirements for the doctoral degree at an APA-accredited counseling or clinical psychology program prior to the start date of the fellowship.
-Preference is given to applicants who have completed an APA-accredited internship (non APA-accredited internships that meet APPIC standards may be considered).
+Preference is given to applicants who have completed an APA-accredited internship or have been a APPIC member.
 Applicants must also possess a strong demonstrated interest in providing brief therapy to a diverse multicultural college student population.
-The fellowship will begin August 4, 2014 with an anticipated stipend of $39,140 with full benefits (i.e., Health, Dental, Retirement, Vacation, Sick, Holiday & Professional Development Leave) for 12 months.
+The fellowship will begin July 25, 2016 with an anticipated stipend of $40,721 with full benefits (i.e., Health, Dental, Retirement, Vacation, Sick, Holiday & Professional Development Leave) for 12 months.

 According to University of California policies, this fellowship is considered a sensitive position and requires a background check as a condition of employment.

-A cover letter indicating your specific interests in our program,
+1. A cover letter indicating your specific interests in our program

-Two letters of recommendation from individuals knowledgeable about your clinical skills.
+3. Two letters of recommendation from individuals knowledgeable about your clinical skill

-Applicants will be notified by February 7, 2014 of their application status.
-Phone interviews will take place during the month of February.
+Applicants will be notified by January 22, 2016 of their application status.
+Phone interviews will take place January 25-February 5.

-We will make offers to applicants only on March 12, 2014, at Noon EST [date will be confirmed in January].
+We will make offers on March 7, 2016 at 9AM PST.
 Once an offer is made to an applicant, the applicant may proceed with one of the following actions: accept the offer, decline the offer, or hold the offer for 30 minutes.
-If the position is held, it is considered to be frozen and cannot be offered to any other candidate during that time period.
-After 30 minutes, the candidate must either accept or decline, otherwise the offer is no longer valid.
-The Chair of the Fellows Search Committee will contact all applicants by phone or e-mail on March 12, 2014 to inform them of the status of the position.
-After a site and an applicant come to an agreement, a formal offer letter will be mailed to the applicant who will then formally accept the offer in writing.
+If the position is held, it is considered frozen and cannot be offered to any other candidate during that time period.
+After 30 minutes, the applicant must either accept or decline, otherwise the offer is no longer valid.
+We notify all applicants once all of our positions have been filled.
+After an applicant and CPS come to an agreement, a formal offer letter will be sent to the applicant, who will then formally accept the offer in writing.